 More remarkable than the gift they made was the way it happened.
 Paul writes about it as a special “grace” given by God (verse 1).

 The Macedonians’ pockets were empty, but their hearts were full.
 They were overwhelmed with gratitude to the believers in Jerusalem who had thrown off their distaste for the Gentiles in order to bring them into the family of God.
 In fact, the Macedonians may have seen the support they were sending to Jerusalem as something they owed (Romans 15:25-27).
 The Jews had given the Macedonians the most precious thing they had – the gospel of Jesus Christ.
-Now the Macedonians were eager to help the Jews in return.
+Now the Macedonians were eager to help the Jews in Jerusalem in return.

 So they gave.
 First they gave everything they were able … and then they gave more than they were able: